uf-mil/mil/Simul8.md

 Simul8
 ======

 Simul8 is our internally implemented water vehicle dynamics and vision simulation.
 It is designed to support multiple vehicles at once, and always with one eye toward surface vessels.
-At least some part of this is to anticipate the possibility of both the RobotX WAM-V and some sub (probably not Sub8) interacting in the water.
+At least some part of this is to anticipate the possibility of both the RobotX WAM-V and some sub (probably not SubjuGator 8) interacting in the water.

 # How to install
 (You don't need to do any installation if you've run the install script)